mbtoomey/genome_biology_FA24/Lessons/annotation.md

 ```
 Here I used [grep](https://www.gnu.org/software/grep/manual/grep.html) to return just the headers from the file then piped `|` these to `tail` to look at the last few entries.

 Note that many of the assembled transcripts had no hits in our protein database.
-This is not suprizing, because the transcriptome contains many RNAs not represented in this dataset (i.e. non-coding RNAs)
+This is not surprising, because the transcriptome contains many RNAs not represented in this dataset (i.e. non-coding RNAs)